mnit-rtmc/iris/docs/dms.md

 - Both messages are selected by an operator, the first being a quick message and the second composed (line-by-line).

-Whenever messages are combined, the foreground color, font, and justification tags are reset to the default values with `[cf][fo][jl][jp]` before the second message.
+When messages are combined, the foreground color, font, and justification tags are reset to default values with `[cf][fo][jl][jp]` before the second message.

 There are two methods of combining messages: **Shared** and **Sequenced**.

 ### Shared Message Combining

-With this method, the sign is partitioned into two regions, with messages displayed simultaneously.
+With this method, the sign is partitioned into two regions, displaying both messages simultaneously.

 - The first message must end with a `[tr…]` (text rectangle) tag.
 - The first message must contain no `[np]` tags.